Perlence/steeve/README.md

 ## Thanks

-Thanks to authors of [GoboLinux](http://gobolinux.org/) from which I borrowed the idea of file hierarchy.
+Thanks to authors of [GoboLinux](http://gobolinux.org/) from which I borrowed the idea of package structure.